 Many people think of planned giving as deferred giving because the most common gift is one through a will, living trust or other estate document.
 The following are examples of planned gifts you can make to Smithsonian Associates:

 Bequests, gifts made by will, are the most popular type of planned gift.
-Whether you wish to provide general operating income for Smithsonian Associates to use where it is most needed, or to support a specific program at Smithsonian Associates, your bequest expresses your lasting commitment to Smithsonian Associates.
-A bequest may also help you meet your financial and estate planning goals since an estate tax charitable deduction for the entire amount of the gift would be allowed.
 While your will (or codicil) should be prepared by your attorney in consultation with your tax and financial adviser, the Smithsonian's Office of Planned Giving would be happy to discuss the various giving opportunities with you.

 To obtain more information about supporting Smithsonian Associates, please contact Vesna Gjaja at 202.633.8697 or e-mail email@example.com.

 This information is designed to give you general information about the many ways of giving to Smithsonian Associates.
 It is not intended to provide specific advice about the legal or tax implications of charitable giving.
-Before making a gift to Smithsonian Associates, you should consult with your accountant, counsel, or financial adviser for an analysis of your individual situation and the tax consequences to decide which of these ways of giving might work best for you.
+You should consult with your financial adviser for more information on these plans.